 Ashtanga Yoga is a systematic practice of yoga that follows fixed series of asanas, or postures, and is characterized by 'vinyasa’, ‘moving meditation’.
 This is a sequence of asanas, practiced in time with the breath synchronizing to each movement of the posture.
 Students develop great awareness and control over the breath, body and mind through regular practice in a Mysore style class.

-When first starting to learn the practice, allow about 30-45 minutes for a class, building up to about an hour and a half once a full series of postures is more familiar.
-Students who are beginners with no experienced to a Mysore self-practice are encouraged to come in and observe as to how the practice is taught before they commit themselves to classes.
-Minimum One month commitment with 3 days a week practice, this is a daily practice , meaning 6 days a week, Sunday through Friday, rest on Saturdays, moon days, and ladies holiday.
+New Practitioners When first starting to learn the practice, allow about 30-45 minutes for your practice, then slowly and safely building up to about an hour and a half once a full series of postures is more familiar.
+Students who are beginners with no experienced to a Mysore self-practice are encouraged to come in and observe for their first class as to how the practice is taught before they commit themselves to classes.
+It is recommended that a Minimum of One month commitment with 3 days a week practice, this is a daily practice , meaning 6 days a week, Sunday through Friday, rest on Saturdays, moon days, and ladies holiday.

 Your first class will begin learning to breathe correctly with the movement into the sun salutations.
 You will also be taught about the other important elements of the yoga practice such as gaze, known as drishti, pranayama, the breath, the core strength from the locks and magic seals, known as the bandhas, the 8 limbs of the yoga practice and lifestyle.
-There will be repetition each practice and each time you arrive you will be shown the next posture and so on until you have built up a sequence of postures that you can remember by memory without too much prompting or assistance.
+There will be this repetition of sequences, the Primary series, known as Yoga Chikitsa , means Yoga Therapy – is a set of seventy-two postures, all performed in a set sequence.
+Each practice and each time you arrive you will be shown when ready and appropriate to the next posture and so on until you have built up a sequence of postures that you can remember by memory without too much prompting or assistance.
+As you develop your personal practice learning the sequence slowly and safely, this will enable you to focus inwardly, listening to nothing but your own breath, and the result is a meditative moving practice known as Vinyasa, a moving meditation.

 The Teachings from Teacher to Student